stanfordpython/python-assignments/assign1/README.md

 1. Your modified `crypto.py`
 2. The `design.txt` file documenting your design decisions
-3. The `feedback.txt` letting us know how we're doing!
+3. The `feedback.txt` file letting us know how we're doing

 ## Submitting